Join our variety of social channels to keep up with all the latest happenings and activities.

 Student Honors and Awards

-University College offers a variety of scholarships and awards and also sponsors the Alpha Lamba Delta National Honor Society for freshmen.
-Read more below about each award.
+University College offers a variety of scholarships and awards announced at a ceremony each Spring.
+We also sponsor the Alpha Lamba Delta National Honor Society for freshmen.
+Read more about each award below, and feel free to contact us with questions.

 Alison Smith Overbay Scholarship